Saturday, 31 December 2011

 3 tbsp milk

 Preheat the oven to 180C/350F.
-Line a loaf tin.
+Line a loaf tin with baking parchment.
 Sift the flour, baking powder and salt together.
 Cream the butter and sugar together until pale and fluffy.
 Mash the bananas up into a puree with a fork.
-Add the eggs, bananas and milk to the butter/sugar mixture and beat.
+Add the eggs, bananas and milk to the butter/sugar mixture and beat until uniform.
 It will curdle and look horrid but don't worry.
 Fold the flour into the batter.
 Fold in half the chocolate then transfer to the tin.

 Sprinkle the rest of the chocolate over the top then press in lightly.
 Bake for 45 minutes to an hour or until a skewer comes out without any cake mix (will probably have a bit of melted chocolate!).